Birth tourism: Worldwide taxation of U.S. citizens and permanent residents

 A U.S.-born person is, as a citizen, automatically subject to U.S. taxation.
 This is true even if both parents are non-U.S. citizens, their child holds multiple citizenships, and the family leaves the U.S. right after the child's birth and never returns again.
-Children born to U.S. citizens living abroad are also automatically subject to U.S. taxation, even if he/she never enters the U.S.
+Children born to U.S. citizens living abroad are also automatically subject to U.S. taxation, even if they never enter the United States.

 U.S. permanent residents are also subject to worldwide taxation.
 Worldwide taxation is often cited as a reason for U.S. citizens or permanent residents to relinquish their citizenship or residency status.

 Fee for renunciation of U.S. citizenship

 In 2015, the fee for renunciation of U.S. citizenship was raised by 422%.
 It went from US$450 to $2,350 and is the highest fee for the renunciation of a citizenship worldwide.

 Canada

 Canada's citizenship law has, since 1947, generally conferred Canadian citizenship at birth to anyone born in Canada, regardless of the citizenship or immigration status of the parents.
 The only exception is for children born in Canada to representatives of foreign governments or international organizations.
 The Canadian government has considered limiting jus soli citizenship, and As of 2012 continues to debate the issue but has not yet changed this part of Canadian law.

-Some expectant Chinese parents who have already had one child travel to Canada to give birth in order to circumvent China's one-child policy, additionally acquiring Canadian citizenship for the child and applying for a passport before returning to China.
+Some expectant Chinese parents who had already had one child would travel to Canada to give birth in order to circumvent China's (now revoked) one-child policy, additionally acquiring Canadian citizenship for the child and applying for a passport before returning to China.

 A Québec birth certificate entitles a student enrolled in that province to pay university tuition at the lower in-province rate; on average this was $3760/year in 2013.